-The outcome of patients with T-ALL is nowadays similar to that of patients with B-ALL, thanks to the use of more intensive treatments.
-Furthermore, while in the past the spectrum of genetic lesions was limited to rearrangements involving the T-cell receptor genes (TCR), knowledge in T-ALL has greatly increased over the years(36).
-Indeed, a large set of mutations has been identified in T-ALL by sequencing, re-sequencing and NGS, and include NOTCH1, FBW7, BCL11B, JAK1, PTPN2, IL7R and PHF6.
-Some of these lesions are of prognostic significance: in fact, NOTCH1 and/or FBW7 mutations, which occur in more than 60% and about 20% of cases, respectively, are usually associated with a more favorable outcome.
-In light of this, a prognostic model has been recently proposed by the GRAAL group(37) that defined as low-risk patients those harboring NOTCH1 and FBW7 mutations, and as high risk those without these mutations or harboring lesions involving RAS/PTEN.
-Moreover, although with some contrasting results, JAK1 mutations(38-40), which increase JAK activity and alter proliferation and survival, have been associated with chemotherapy refractoriness and should be considered as poor prognostic markers.
-Finally, JAK3 mutations have been identified(41), but their prognostic role needs to be better investigated.

-A specific subgroup identified within T-ALL is represented by ETP-ALL (5).
-As mentioned earlier, this subset can be easily recognized by flow cytometry since it is characterized by distinct cell surface features: absence of CD1a, weak CD5 expression and the expression of one or more myeloid or stem cell-associated markers.
-Several genomic lesions have been identified: beyond NOTCH1, mutations in DNMT3A, FLT3, IDH1, IDH2 and ETV6 have been reported.
-Interestingly, FLT3 can be detected in up to 35% of cases, thus implying the possibility of novel therapeutic strategies(42).
-Furthermore, mutations occurring in genes regulating cytokine receptors and RAS signaling (67%), inactivating lesions disrupting hematopoietic development (58%) and histone-modifying genes (48%) have been reported, suggesting that ETP-ALL shares a similar genomic background with AML.
-Clinically, this subgroup was initially defined as a poor prognosis subset; however, the prompt recognition of ETP cases is improving their outcome: allo-SCT in first CR should be considered the optimal choice for these patients.
+The outcome of patients with T-ALL is nowadays similar, if not better, to that of patients with B-lineage ALL, thanks to the use of more intensive treatments.
+Furthermore, while in the past the spectrum of genetic lesions was limited to rearrangements involving the T-cell receptor (TCR) genes, knowledge on the genetic landscape of T-ALL has greatly increased in recent years(41).
+A large set of mutations has been identified in T-ALL by sequencing, re-sequencing and NGS, and include NOTCH1, FBW7, BCL11B, JAK1, PTPN2, IL7R and PHF6.
+Some of these lesions are of prognostic significance: NOTCH1 and/or FBW7 mutations, which occur in >60% and $\sim 20\%$ of cases, respectively, are usually associated with a more favorable outcome.
+In light of this, a prognostic model has been proposed by the GRAAL group(42) that defined as low-risk patients those harboring NOTCH1 and FBW7 mutations, and as high risk those without these mutations or harboring lesions involving RAS/PTEN.
+In addition, mutations affecting the JAK/STAT pathway are of prognostic significance(43-47).
+Taken together, these results suggest that a correct prognostic stratification should include the analysis of RAS and JAK/STAT mutations also considering that inhibitors for both mutations are available.
+A specific subgroup identified within T-ALL is represented by ETP-ALL(6).
+As mentioned, this subset can be easily recognized by flow cytometry since it is characterized by distinct cell surface features: absence of CD1a, weak CD5 expression and expression of one or more myeloid or stem cell-associated markers.
+Several genomic lesions have been identified, including mutations in DNMT3A, FLT3, IDH1, IDH2 and ETV6.
+Interestingly, FLT3 mutations can be detected in up to 35% of cases, thus implying the possibility of novel therapeutic strategies(48).
+Furthermore, mutations occurring in genes regulating cytokine receptors and RAS signaling (67%), inactivating lesions disrupting hematopoietic development (58%) and histone-modifying genes (48%) have been reported, suggesting that ETP-ALL share a similar genomic background with AML.
+Clinically, this subgroup was initially defined as a poor prognosis subset; however, the prompt recognition of ETP cases is improving their outcome.
+Allo-SCT in first CR should be considered the optimal choice for these patients.
 Finally, the presence of AML-related features prompts to investigate the use of myeloid-directed therapies.